dosisod/refurb/docs/checks.md

 Categories: `pathlib`

-Use the `mkdir` function from the pathlib library instead of using the `mkdir` and `makedirs` functions from the `os` library: the pathlib library is more modern and provides better flexibility over the construction and manipulation of file paths.
+Use the `mkdir` method from the pathlib library instead of using the `mkdir` and `makedirs` functions from the `os` library: the pathlib library is more modern and provides better flexibility over the construction and manipulation of file paths.